-Following increasing reports of cases of the novel coronavirus (COVID-19) in the United States, the surgeon general took to Twitter on Saturday to warn panic-driven citizens to quit buying up surgical masks (sometimes called “courtesy masks”) — because a lack of supply of these materials would increase the risk for health care providers treating patients and their communities.
+Following increasing reports of cases of the novel coronavirus (COVID-19) in the United States, the surgeon general took to Twitter on Saturday to warn panic-driven citizens to quit buying up medical-grade surgical masks (sometimes called “courtesy masks”) — because a lack of supply of these materials would increase the risk for health care providers treating patients and their communities.

 In a press briefing late last week, Dr. Michael J. Ryan, executive director of the World Health Organization’s (WHO) health emergency program also noted that masks are most useful and most needed in medical settings — as these providers have the most direct contact with infected patients.
 “There are severe strains on protective equipment around the world.
 Our primary concern is to ensure that our front line health workers are protected and that they have the equipment they need to do their jobs,” Dr. Ryan said.